Graham Stokes (music executive)

-Graham Barry Stokes, 9 February 1958, Birmingham, West Midlands, England) is a British music executive and musician.
-He grew up in Leigh Park, Hampshire, attending Wakeford Comprehensive (now known as Havant Academy).
-He spent his early life playing in various bands as a guitarist, before landing a job at Arista Records as a post boy in 1979.
+Graham Barry Stokes (born 9 February 1958, Birmingham, West Midlands, England) is a British music executive and musician.

 Career

 Early career

-He was soon recruited by the Radio and Television Promotions Department at Arista Records and worked with bands such as The Beat and Secret Affair.
+Stokes worked for the Radio and Television Promotions Department at Arista Records, with bands such as The Beat and Secret Affair.
 He then spent the next 10 years working at some of London's biggest record labels including London Records, Island Records and MCA Records where he helped to guide the careers of Bananarama, Bobby Brown, Communards, Fine Young Cannibals, Kim Wilde and Run DMC.

 Recording career

 In 1989 he embarked on a recording career under the name Graham Stokes, then under the pseudonym Graystoke and finally as lead guitarist with the band Broken Wings.
 Broken Wings released their eponymous debut album in 1996.
 Stokes also wrote songs for other artists during this time including a Top 40 hit for the Irish boyband, Reel, and their debut single, "Lift Me Up".